TeenQuotes/api-documentation/endpoints/quotes/POST_quotes.md

 Example request:

-    curl --header "Authorization: jLJeOz8aEIsKtGSdXsqTDGxmtEduUGkZTVJBo3We" --data "content=Hello this is an amazing quote it should be displayed" https://api.teen-quotes.com/v1/quotes
+    curl --header "Authorization: Bearer jLJeOz8aEIsKtGSdXsqTDGxmtEduUGkZTVJBo3We" --data "content=Hello this is an amazing quote it should be displayed" https://api.teen-quotes.com/v1/quotes

 ## Return format
 A JSON object containing the Quote object that has just been created.